Guarantor Home Loans

 My bank won't let me consolidate debt

-Many lenders will not allow second home buyers to apply for a guarantor loan as they expect that they should have a strong enough asset position to buy a property on their own.
+Many lenders will not allow second home buyers to apply for a guarantor loan because it’s expected that you should have a strong enough asset position to buy a property on your own.

 Do I need to prove any savings?

-Other lenders do not have a specific policy regarding this.
-Instead their credit scoring system will decline your loan based on your asset position relative to your income.
+Other lenders do not have a specific policy regarding this but it’s likely their credit scoring system will decline your loan based on your asset position relative to your income.

 Can I borrow more than 105%

-In the past, lenders commonly allowed people to borrow 120% with a guarantor home loan.
-Unfortunately these loan types are no longer available.
+In the past, lenders commonly allowed people to borrow 120% with a guarantor home loan but these loan types are no longer available.

 When can I remove the guarantee?

-Ultimately, you do not want the guarantee to be in place for the entire term of the 30 year loan.
-You should apply to the bank to remove the guarantee when the following conditions have been met:
+You should apply to remove the guarantee when the following conditions have been met:

 - You can afford the repayments without any assistance.